 For my next European train journey, I would love to get an overnight train with a sleeping compartment.

 The trip from Cluj to Brasov was advertised as 8 hours but was warned timings on longer journeys are quite loose, the warning was right and took just about 9 hours.
 The trip had 7 stops on the way so not too many.

 I also recorded some video clips and took photos out through the door windows of the moving train.
-The scenery was mainly countryside, small towns and some lavish gypsy homes.
-The journey traversed the Transylvanian plateau, this become one of my favourite journeys by rail.
+The scenery was mainly countryside, small towns and some lavish gipsy homes.
+The journey traversed the Transylvanian plateau, this became one of my favourite journeys by rail.

 The train finally arrived in Brasov Train Station where we met by our hosts for the stay in Brasov, it was dusk and very busy at the station.

 Train Journey Summary

 A great opportunity to see rural Romania in relaxed conditions at a good value price.
 A slow journey that suited me and ignited my desire for more European train journeys.

 All aboard!
 Short guide to travelling by train in Romania. https://www.romania-insider.com/guide-traveling-train-romania

 CFR, the rain company covering the country including timetables and tickets. https://bilete.cfrcalatori.ro/ro-RO/Itineraries